artcom/artcom.github.io/_drafts/interactive-maps-with-react-and-mapbox.md

 ```

 # Conclusion
 The presented solution works well in our interactive exhibition environment.
-We just wrapped the components we used while this concept easily allows to extend our little framework with more features and interaction components like zoom controls.
-This is a lightweight solution to support those features we needed in our application.
+We just wrapped the components we used.
+This concept easily allows to extend our little framework with more features and interaction components like zoom controls.
+It is a lightweight solution to support those features we needed in our application.
 There are some open source libraries which wrap Mapbox GL JS.
-We tried some, but they integrated not so well in our application setup and we didn't want to include further third party dependecies.
-But if you want to work with one of those librares, you should have a look at [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl) or [react-map-gl](https://github.com/uber/react-map-gl).
+If you want to work with one of those librares, you should have a look at [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl) or [react-map-gl](https://github.com/uber/react-map-gl).